CenterForOpenScience/COSDev/docs/osf/setup.rst

 Starting up
 ----
-Run your mongodb process:
+Run your TokuMX process:

     ::

         invoke mongo

-Note -- mongo must be running in order to invoke the server.
+Note -- TokuMX must be running in order to invoke the server.
 If the process stops it has failed.
 Try running  `mongod` for a more informative message.
 See below for common problems.

 Run your local development server: